 - repair an anorectal malformation.

-- build up the anal sphincter through gel injections.
+- Build up and strengthen the anal sphincter muscles through gel injections.

 This page was reviewed on November, 25, 2019